HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-lb.md

 ### 1. CASM-Load Balancer-One-IP Architecture

-The Single-Connector deployment creates a Virtual Network with 3 subnets in the same region.
+The deployment creates a Virtual Network with 3 subnets in the same region.
 The subnets created are:
 - ```subnet-cac```: for the Connector
 - ```subnet-cas```: for the CASM
 - ```subnet-ws```: for the workstations